nesquena/backburner/README.md

 Echelon.enqueue NewsletterJob, 'lorem ipsum...', 5
 ```

 `Echelon.enqueue` accepts first a ruby object that supports `perform` and then a series of parameters to that object's `perform` method.
-The queue name used by default is the normalized class name (i.e "{namespace}.newsletter-job") if not otherwise specified.
+The queue name used by default is the normalized class name (i.e `{namespace}.newsletter-job`) if not otherwise specified.

 ### Simple Async Jobs ###